 Create a commemorative display in your reception, shop, gallery, library, bookshop or on your notice board.
-Our Campaign Pack has all the posters you need, we have free handout materials and we also have an image library with free pictures you can use.
+Our Activity Pack has all the posters you need, we have free handout materials and we also have an image library with free pictures you can use.

 Consider artistic responses.
 Dance, drama, music, poetry, visual art or a combination of them all are often used to help interpret the emotional themes of Holocaust Memorial Day and are a great way to involve different groups.